bch0w/simutils/cluster/readmes/japan_specfem3d_gpu_example.md

 - MPLCONFIGDIR needs to be a writeable directory but was pointing at some cache which was not writeable, we set this to /tmp/ to make it work
 - Cartopy was trying to save shapefile data to /pjhome/.local on the compute node which was also not writeable.
+I needed to set the default path in the actual source code to a location that was writeable.
+This is pretty fragile so any updates to Cartopy may break this implementation.
+- You will need to change path the _data_dir in `/home/r58003/work/adjtomo/conda/envs/adjtomo/lib/python3.11/site-packages/cartopy/__init__.py` to '/work/01/gr58/share/adjtomo/cartopy'

 To deal with this I looked at the Cartopy source code to determine what was necessary to redirect the path.
 Using the env variable XDG_DATA_HOME I was able to redirect this to a local path.
   Hopefully the sys admins don't complain that all the concurrent processes are trying to read from the filesystem at the same time
+- !!!
+Nevermind XDG_DATA_HOME is required for other processes and leads to a seg fault on SPECFEM

 ```python